-He's never had a losing season, overall or in conference play, in his eight seasons as a head coach.
+He's never had a losing season, overall or in conference play, in his nine seasons as a head coach.

 "I want people to know that this will be a hard-working program and we are going to do everything we can to win," Rychcik said.
 "Everywhere I have been, I've been a winner, whether it was my playing career or my coaching career.

-The native of Salamanca, N.Y., was hired on July 6, 2012, to take over the Wolfpack's fast-pitch program, which is entering its 10th season as a varsity sport at NC State.
-He inherits a program that won the 2006 ACC Championship in its third year, but has posted four consecutive losing seasons in league play.
+The native of Salamanca, N.Y., was hired on July 6, 2012, to take over the Wolfpack's fast-pitch program, which is entering its 11th season as a varsity sport at NC State.
+He inherited a program that won the 2006 ACC Championship in its third year, but had posted four consecutive losing seasons in league play.